 My current teaching portfolio includes seminars, lectures and colloquia on for BA, MA, and PhD students:

-The course includes the aims of sociology, how to construct explanations (Hempel-Oppenheim, mechanisms, macro-micro-macro model), anthropological assumptions, unintended consequences of intended action, subjective expectancy theory, definition of the situation, variable rationality, interpretative paradigms (incl. symbolic interactionism, ethno-methodology), normative paradigms (homo sociologicus), dual process, game theory, collective goods problems, social dynamics, socialization, culture, social norms, and social networks.
+The course includes the aims of sociology, how to construct explanations (Hempel-Oppenheim, mechanisms, macro-micro-macro model), anthropological assumptions, unintended consequences of intended action, subjective expectancy theory, definition of the situation, variable rationality, interpretative paradigms (including symbolic interactionism, ethno-methodology), normative paradigms (homo sociologicus), dual process, game theory, collective goods problems, social dynamics, socialization, culture, social norms, and social networks.

 The course includes the definition and measurement of stereotypes, prejudice and discrimination, theories explaining their occurrence (e.g., stereotype-content model, minimal group paradigm, attribution theory, realistic conflict theory, social identity theory, social dominance orientation, system justification theory, symbolic racism theory, social role theory) and prevention strategies regarding sexism and racism, stigma towards people with mental illness or obesity, etc.